KHiyowa/google-chat-desktop/README.md

     - Limitation: If the window is maximized, it will not be remembered correctly.
 * Prevent multiple chat app instances from running

-Not yet implemented in v3.0.3
+Not yet implemented in v3.1.0
 * Unread message counter in dock
-* Auto start the app when you log in to your machine (configurable)
 * Auto check for internet on startup and keep retrying to connect every 60 seconds if offline
 * CTRL+F shortcut to search

+### Auto Start

+We currently have no plans to implement an auto-start feature within the app.
+If you want the app to start automatically when you log in, please create a shortcut to the application and place it in your Windows Startup folder (`shell:startup`).

 ### Acknowledgements
 This app is based on following: